 #4: Leave for 20 minutes

 Once you've done the wrapping, it's time to wait.
-Ideally you want to give it at least 20 minutes, but 15 will do.
+Ideally, you want to give it at least 20 minutes, but 15 will do.
 You can peel back one nail to find out how it's doing.
-If it's ready, you should be able to wipe off the gel polish easily and not have to scratch it off (please don't do this, however tempted you might be).
+If it's ready, you should be able to wipe off the gel polish easily and not have to scratch it off (please don't do this, no matter how tempted you might be).
 If you find that it's burning or itching at all, remove it immediately.